AdvaiyaLabs/Heroku-with-Nexmo-Verify/README.md

 ## Introduction

 In today’s digital world where data is under constant attack, passwords may get compromised through techniques like phishing, keystroke logging and brute force.
-In such scenarios, Two-Factor Authentication (2FA) via SMS is an efficient way to verify user access.
-As every country has its own communication compliance rules and regulations, so implementing 2FA functionality via SMS at a global scale becomes challenging for the developers.
+In such scenarios, Two-Factor Authentication (Heroku with Nexmo Verify) via SMS is an efficient way to verify user access.
+As every country has its own communication compliance rules and regulations, so implementing Heroku with Nexmo Verify functionality via SMS at a global scale becomes challenging for the developers.

-To implement 2FA via SMS on a global scale over Heroku platform successfully, the developer community can use the **Heroku with Nexmo Verify** app that uses Nexmo Messaging APIs for user verification.
+To implement Heroku with Nexmo Verify via SMS on a global scale over Heroku platform successfully, the developer community can use the **Heroku with Nexmo Verify** app that uses Nexmo Messaging APIs for user verification.
 This app can be deployed and integrated easily with any available programming languages for the phone verification and One-time-password (OTP).

 ## Use Case

-Enable Heroku developer community to implement Two Factor Authentication (2FA) services via SMS using Nexmo messaging APIs, so they can easily deploy and integrate it with any platform (C\#, Java, PHP).
+Enable Heroku developer community to implement Heroku with Nexmo Verify services via SMS using Nexmo messaging APIs, so they can easily deploy and integrate it with any platform (C\#, Java, PHP).

 ## Prerequisites